-Here are a few examples of eminent domain abuse in the United States:
+Here are five famous cases of eminent domain abuse in the United States:

 - In the mid-90s, a widow inherited her husband’s commercial building in Las Vegas.
 He left this property to her so rent from tenants could fund her retirement.
 But the city claimed the area was blighted (i.e. poorly maintained) to justify its use of eminent domain, despite the fact that no one was actually sent to evaluate the area or building.
 The woman lost her property because she failed to attend a hearing she didn’t know about.

 - In 1999, Chrysler built a new manufacturing plant in Toledo, Ohio.
 The city borrowed a loan and granted Chrysler millions for the project, partially due to Chrysler’s guarantee that it would employ nearly 5,000 employees.
 Because it was a fully automated plant, Chrysler only ended up hiring 2,100 people.
 In the process, Toledo declared neighborhoods of 83 well-maintained homes a slum in order to justify eminent domain and relocate the property owners, as well as 16 businesses.

 - In the early 2000s, a real estate company in Hurst, Texas expanded its private mall to over 127 homes.
 The city used eminent domain to remove the homeowners, but a handful of them resisted the offers and filed lawsuits.
 The judge overruled their claims and forced them off of their land.